-Comcast internet outage in Seattle area downs Sound Transit ticket machines
+Comcast outage in Seattle area temporarily downs Sound Transit ticket machines

-Some of Sound Transit’s ticket-vending machines in the Seattle area are down due to a widespread internet outage.
+Some of Sound Transit’s ticket-vending machines in the Seattle area were down for much of the Monday morning commute due to a widespread internet outage.
+They came back online around 8:30 a.m., the transit agency tweeted.

-Comcast reported on its outage page that there have been service issues in the region since about 5:20 a.m.
-Monday, affecting Seattle, Bryn Mawr-Skyway, Renton, Bellevue, Kirkland, Sammamish, Edmonds, Redmond, Bothell, Kenmore, Bainbridge Island, Woodinville, Mercer Island, Tukwila and Medina.
+Comcast has been having service issues in the region since about 5:20 a.m.
+Monday.
+The company’s outage page lists issues affecting Bellevue, Seattle, Bryn Mawr-Skyway, Renton, Kirkland, Sammamish, Edmonds, Redmond, Bothell, Kenmore, Bainbridge Island, Woodinville, Mercer Island, Tukwila and Medina.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.